 Usually, bounceback offers are very similar to deals that will be available for the general public to book at a later date.
 In many cases, bounceback offers might have more or better dates, more room inventory, and/or less exclusions.
 The most common bouncebacks are room-only discounts, while the most popular (by far) is the Free Dining Bounceback.

-Bounceback offers are distributed via in-room fliers that are usually similar in size to park maps (see below).
+Bounceback offers are distributed via in-room fliers that are usually similar in size to park maps (see above).
 Unlike PIN/UOCs, receipt or possession of a flier is not necessary to book a bounceback.
 This trips up a lot of people, as most guests don’t read blogs like this one, and short of tangible receipt of the bounceback flier or reading a blog post like this one, how else are you going to know you’re eligible?
 You could really miss out, and you’d never know!
 (In other words, not reading this blog is detrimental to your well-being, so never stop.)

 So, who isn’t eligible?
 Obviously, anyone who is at home.
 Also, anyone who is at Walt Disney World, but is staying off-site or in third-party hotels.
 You need to be staying at a hotel with Disney in the name (e.g. Disney’s Wilderness Lodge, Disney’s Pop Century Resort, and so on).
 It doesn’t matter if you just left Walt Disney World or will be arriving soon–you aren’t eligible to book unless you’re currently staying in a Disney-owned hotel at Walt Disney World.